Noor2Creative/SecondRepo/readme.txt

 Hi Friends,
-This site is designed for user end.
+This site is designed for user end by Noor Ahmed.